Galiusbro/nuahchain-osmo/tests/localosmosis/README.md

 1. No initial state: brand new testnet with no initial state.
 2. With mainnet state: creates a testnet from a mainnet state export

-Both ways, the chain-id for LocalOsmosis is set to 'localosmosis'.
+Both ways, the chain-id for LocalOsmosis is set to 'localnuah'.

 ## Prerequisites